 You might think that Social Security recipients are safe from price hikes because of the annual cost of living adjustment.
 But that isn’t exactly true.
 The COLA is based on an inflation measure called the Consumer Price Index for Urban Wage Earners and Clerical Workers.

-This measure doesn't necessarily incorporate costs that hit you hard, like out-of-pocket healthcare costs.
+This measure doesn’t necessarily incorporate costs that hit you hard, like out-of-pocket healthcare costs.
 Also note that the COLA for 2018 was just 2 percent, 0.3 percent for 2017 and there was no COLA for 2016.

-Medicare is an essential part of most people's retirement plans, since it makes medical care affordable during the years seniors need it most.
-Medicare is even more difficult to change than Social Security, because the ramifications could be drastic, said David Peterson, managing director at United Capital.
+Medicare is an essential part of most people’s retirement plans because it makes medical care affordable during the years seniors need it most.
+Medicare is even more difficult to change than Social Security because the ramifications could be drastic, said David Peterson, managing director at United Capital.

 “A reduction in Medicare not only impacts the recipient, but payments from Medicare are frequently the only thing that keeps hospitals, particularly rural hospitals, solvent,” he said.
 Still, Medicare is the focus of intense scrutiny and is expected to be a focal point of healthcare reform efforts.

 Social Security benefits are paid from the Social Security trust fund, which is funded by Social Security taxes.
-By 2035, those incoming taxes will be enough to pay for only 75 percent of scheduled benefits, according to the Chief Actuary of the Social Security system.
+By 2034, those incoming taxes will be enough to pay for only 75 percent of scheduled benefits, according to the chief actuary of the Social Security system.